Insights, Tips, and Tales

 • Increased stress in low spots or compacted areas

 These symptoms are normal following winters with sharp temperature swings.
-In many cases, lawns recover naturally with proper care and time.
+In many cases, lawns recover naturally with proper care and time, though a weakened lawn leaves more room for opportunistic weeds common across the Southeast to take hold, and it can also be more vulnerable to warm-season threats like damaging fall armyworm outbreaks later in the year.

 Grass Types & Sensitivity to Cold